Ecstasy Withdrawal Symptoms and Timeline

 During this phase, the body is already in the middle of readjusting and particularly vulnerable.
 And desensitized by a prolonged period without MDMA, the brain is more receptive to it.
 In this stage of physical vulnerability, previous doses might lead to overdose.
 That is dangerous for the heart, liver and could even be lethal.

 Having a support network is crucial.
 Depression can stay for several months or years.
 If it is untreated, one risks the relapse to Ecstasy or another form of addiction.
-A supportive surrounding (family, friends, community) and therapy are very efficient in overcoming depression and gaining knowledge on how to transition into a functional life.
+A supportive surrounding (family, friends, community) and therapy are very effective in overcoming depression and gaining knowledge on how to transition into a functional life.
 The ex-Ecstasy user will have much less ground or reasons for relapse.

-A German longitudinal study showed that 93% of 2446 studied Ecstasy-users was no longer addicted to MDMA after three years.
+A German longitudinal study showed that 93% of 2446 studied Ecstasy-users were no longer addicted to MDMA after three years.
 Among them, 50% quit using the drug altogether.
 43% still used it, but without meeting the criteria for a substance abuse disorder.
 The authors even suggested calling Ecstasy a transient phenomenon, which sounds encouraging.

 - Being around understanding and supportive people (family, friends, community)